 Member’s Web Page

 Upon acceptance of the application, the new member will be dedicated a personal Web page on the Orbicom website.
 To create the Web page, you will need to send the following information:

 - Presentation elements of 10 to 15 lines (institutional affiliation, research interests, recent publications)

 - Photo-portrait (optional)

 Annual Membership Fee

-- Participation and voting right at the Annual General Meeting of Members
+- Participation and right to vote at the annual General Assembly of Members

 Themes of research and intervention